Tivoli gains a bigger boot for added practicality

 At least one of the elements of the SsangYong Tivoli XLV’s name should ring a bell, even if you’re at a bit of a loss what it collectively refers to.

-More than 3,300 Tivoli SUVs found homes here in 2015 so it’s easy to see why SsangYong’s UK distributor was so keen for this larger version to carry the recognisable Tivoli name, unlike in Korea where it is simply badged XLV.
+More than 3,300 Tivoli SUVs found homes here in 2015 (the first year it was available) so it’s easy to see why SsangYong’s UK distributor was so keen for this larger version to carry the recognisable Tivoli name, unlike in Korea where it is simply badged XLV.

-It’s best to think of it as an estate version of the standard car - there’s more metal behind the rear wheels, adding 245mm in length and 50kg in weight.
-As a result you get a 720-litre boot (up from 423 litres) trumping both the Hyundai Tucson and Kia Sportage.
+It might be easiest to think of it as an estate version of the standard car - there’s more metal behind the rear wheels, adding 245mm in length and 50kg in weight.
+As a result, you get a 720-litre boot (up from 423 litres) trumping both the Hyundai Tucson and Kia Sportage, which both appear much larger than the XLV in the flesh.

 One engine and one trim level